 Ondaatje himself is an interesting intersection of cultures.
 Born in Sri Lanka, the former Ceylon, of Indian/Dutch ancestry, he went to school in England, and then moved to Canada.
 He is now a Canadian citizen.
 From the memoir of his childhood, Running in the Family, to his Governor-General’s Award-winning book of poetry, There’s a Trick With a Knife I’m Learning To Do, to his classic novel, The English Patient, Michael Ondaatje casts a spell over his readers.
 And having won the British Commonwealth’s highest honor, the Booker Prize, he has taken his rightful place as a contemporary literary treasure.

 He is the author of four collections of poetry including The Cinnamon Peeler and most recently, Handwriting.
 Ondaatje’s work of non-fiction is The Conversations: Walter Murch and the Art of Editing Film, which unites his love of literature and passion for the art of filmmaking.
 His works of fiction include In the Skin of a Lion, The English Patient, Anil's Ghost, Divisadero, and The Cat’s Table.
-His next novel will be Warlight (Knopf, May 2018)
+His new novel Warlight is a New York Times bestseller.

 Ondaatje is also a filmmaker, creator of 3 documentary films in the 1970s.
 The Clinton Special: A Film about the Farm Show (1974) is about a group of actors who went into an Ontario farming community to build a play about what they saw and learned.
 Sons of Captain Poetry (1970) is about the poet bpNichol.
 Carry On Crime and Punishment (1970) is a whimsical docu-drama about crooked poets trying to kidnap a dog.